 This Thai Salad with Peanut Dressing has all the components of Thai spring rolls and is seriously addictive!

-If you have been following me for awhile, you know that I love peanut sauce.
+If you have been following me for a while, you know that I love peanut sauce.
 I have quite a few recipes with peanut sauce already, and I am sure that I will find new ways to make more in the future.

 The dressing, which you will have more than the salad calls for is delicious on Thai Pizza as well (just don't add the water to thin it out).
 This salad is sweet and savory at the same time.
 It makes a wonderful light lunch or side salad.